-After six years of playing in the online marketing space, I’ve become somewhat immune to trolls – I often forget how horrible of an experience it was to deal with when I was first getting started out. can be when you’re first getting started out.
+After six years of playing in the digital marketing space, I’ve become somewhat immune to trolls – I often forget how horrible of an experience it was to deal with when I was first getting started out in the digital marketing world. can be when you’re first getting started out.

 Getting Started With Trolls

 You don’t have to put an order for them, they will come uninvited with their unsolicited attitudes and opinions.

 I have seen cancer campaigns get trolled.
 I’ve seen at-risk youth charities get trolled.
 I’ve even seen brilliant and beautiful artists get slammed by trolls.

 Heck, if mother Theresa ran ads she would get trolled HARD.